fuse-box/fuse-box/docs/plugins/html/WebIndexPlugin.md

 | ` target `   | The main filename.
 Default is `index.html`  |
 | ` resolve `   | `resolve ?: {(output : UserOutput) : string}` Allows to completely override the output  |

+note: If you specify template and templateString then template will take precedent

 ### Resolve example
 `resolve` option allows you to completely override the path